 In 2006 a Memorial Park was started on village property located at the intersection of Platteview Drive and Cedar Drive.
 The property overlooks the Platte River.
 A memorial bench was donated by the Baker family, and trees have been planted.
 The project is ongoing.

 The flower garden at the Park and the Street Trees between the bridge and park were all purchased through an $8,000 grant from the Community Enhancement Program, a cooperative effort of the Nebraska Department of Roads, the Nebraska Forest Service and the Nebraska Statewide Arboretum.

 New welcome signs were purchased in February 2009 and installed at the Village Hall/Fire Department.
 Cost of the signs was $14950. and $1800. for landscaping and lighting.
 Funding for the signs and landscaping came entirely from Keno Funds and sales of the Cedar Creek Cookbook.
 No tax dollars were used for the project.

-The Village Office is open weekday mornings Monday through Friday.
-Hours are normally 7:00 to 12:00 but being a one person office, times change due to schedules.
+The Village Office is open Monday, Wednesday and Friday 9:00am to 1:00pm, but being a one person office, times change due to schedules.
 Items at the office which are frequently researched by the public: Maps of Cedar Creek, Floodplain Maps, Minutes, Ordinances, State and Federal Regulations, Floodplain Regulations, Resident Addresses, Lake Association Information, etc. All items are available for public inspection with the exception of personnel files and legal files.
 The office issues all permits and licenses for the Village.
 Call or email requests and/or questions to the Village Clerk.